Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, in the case of self-driving cars, it is unclear who will be responsible for causing the accident and liable for damages.

-Most vehicles now offer semi-autonomous driving modes, which means the owner remains responsible for the vehicle's operations while in this mode.
+Most vehicles now offer a semi-autonomous driving mode.
+This means that the owner remains responsible for the vehicle's operations while this mode is in use.

 Những rào cản khiến xe tự lái chưa phổ biến- Ảnh 2.